Bures-online.co.uk

 Passenger traffic survey carried out during 1955 found that the Stour Valley services clocked up 3270 miles during a single week, with a load factor of 17%, giving a ratio of running costs to revenue of minus 415%.

-1955 TRAIN EXCURSION:- This was a new approach by BR to boost passenger travel.
+1955 TRAIN EXCURSION TO OLYMPIA:- This was a new approach by BR to boost passenger travel.

 300 people from Bures, Sudbury, Halstead, Lavenham and the Bury area took advantage of excursions to Aladdin on Ice at the Empire Station, Wembley.